tektoncd/dashboard/docs/extensions.md

 EOF
 ```

-This will add a new item in the side nav of the dashboard.
+This adds a new item in the side nav of the Dashboard.

 Clicking on it will show an error though, you need to allow the Tekton Dashboard service account to access cronjobs in your cluster.
 See [next step](#example-extend-tekton-dashboard-service-account-permissions) to learn how you can easily extend RBAC rules of the service account.